 Rejection of your writing is the the best thing that can happen.
 It says you’re doing something correct.
 Something right.
 When people reject something they are afraid of it.
 They don’t know what it is, they don’t understand what it’s about, and they don’t have the courage to follow through and find out.
 The majority of publishers/agents want a sure thing.
 They want something perfect, relevant to the current market, something that will sell, has been unseen and has come from a compliant, malleable writer.
 They want to make money.
 They’d like to see your book stacked alongside thousands of bookshelves in bookshops all over the country – and know they are getting 40 percent of each copy sold.
 Sleeping well in their beds in the sure knowledge that they will never break new ground, never write an original line, never have a reader sit on the edge of their seat or be devastated with fictional heartbreak.
 They know, deep down, that they are not creative people but have something else – they have the audacity to exploit those that do create.
 Somewhere along the line it became acceptable for writers to be regarded as quirky, anti-profit, scatterbrained losers that are looking for somebody organised and trustworthy to come and do all the business for them.
 Writers then began to buy into this idea and became dependent on the publishing industry to dictate their success or lack of it.
 We now have a situation where the status quo of traditional publishers is to be a bouncer at the creative door where only the mundane is let in – because that’s what sells.
 We can’t have the pubic confused.
 We can’t have the public excited.
 We must tell them what they already know.
 Add credence to the reality that already exists.
 There is no room for new boundaries, to bend language or test genre.
 No, that doesn’t sell, they say.
 It won’t sell, they say.
 It’s not the business we’re in, they say.
 And you are rejected because you are different, and you have something to say, and somebody ought to be hearing it.
 But you think the only way forward is blocked and their opinion has shot your confidence down and now the world is an artistically poorer place.
 Because you were rejected.
 But what you don’t realise is that rejection is acceptance.
 You are pushing the boundaries and they don’t know what to do.
 How to respond.
 What to say.
 They can’t handle you and they’re worried about their forty percent.
 If it wasn’t books they’re selling it would be something else – cars, food, computers.
 Doesn’t matter because they don’t care.
 It’s all a sale to them.
 A profit and a loss.
 That’s why they are confounded now.
 You are an unknown quantity.
 What will the bookshops say?
-The Reviewers?
+The reviewers?
 The printers?
 Oh no, no thanks.
 But you are not for sale.
 You are not malleable.
 And you don’t have a choice.
 You are a vessel to the truth the world needs to hear.
-And congratulations.
-Those that rejected your work can sense this and are afraid of you.
-And they will reap a whirlwind.